On the geometry of silent and anisotropic big bang singularities: Introduction

-\textit{Boundedness and non-degeneracy.} It is a remarkable fact that $\mK$ is bounded with respect to a fixed metric for quite a large class of big bang singularities; cf. \cite[Appendix~C]{RinWave} for a justification of this statement.
+\textit{Boundedness and non-degeneracy.} It is a remarkable fact that $\mK$ is bounded with respect to a fixed Riemannian reference metric on $\bM$ for quite a large class of big bang singularities; see \cite[Appendix~C]{RinWave} for a justification of this statement.
 For this reason, the starting point of this article is the assumption that $\mK$ is bounded in suitable weighted $C^{k}$ and Sobolev spaces.
 As mentioned above, we are interested in the highly anisotropic setting.
 For that reason, we here assume that there is an $\e_{\rond}>0$ such that $|\ell_{A}-\ell_{B}|\geq\e_{\rond}$ for $A\neq B$.
 We refer to this condition as \textit{non-degeneracy}.
 In the quiescent setting, it is reasonable to make this assumption globally.
 However, in an oscillatory setting, this assumption should be thought of as being valid in a restricted region (in both space and time).
 Nevertheless, the hope is that the analysis will clarify how one leaves this region (how the eigenvalues $\ell_{A}$ change).
 From now on, we assume the eigenvalues to be ordered so that $\ell_{1}<\cdots<\ell_{n}$.

-\textit{Silence.} As mentioned above, we assume the asymptotics to be silent; cf. \cite{EUW,PastAttr} for the origin of the terminology.
+\textit{Silence.} As mentioned above, we assume the asymptotics to be silent; see \cite{EUW,PastAttr} for the origin of the terminology.
 The precise assumption we make here is that the Weingarten map $\chK$ of the conformally rescaled metric $\hg=\theta^{2}g$ is negative definite.
 In fact we assume the eigenvalues of $\chK$ to be bounded above by $-\e_{\Spe}$ for an $\e_{\Spe}\in (0,\infty)$.
+Roughly speaking, the consequence of this assumption is that $\hg$ exhibits exponential expansion in the direction of the singularity with respect to an appropriate time coordinate (namely $\tau$ introduced in (\ref{eq:taudefinition}) below).
+This means that we obtain silence in the above sense of the term.
+In particular, particle horizons form.
+Justifying these statements in the degree of generality in which we are interested in here is the subject of \cite[Chapter~7]{RinWave}.
+However, as an example, in the case of the Kasner solutions; see (\ref{eq:gKasnergenn}) below; this condition is satisfied for all but the flat Kasner solutions (i.e., the solutions for which one $p_A$ equals $1$ and all the others equal $0$).
+In other words, the condition $\chK\leq -\e_{\Spe}$ distinguishes the Kasner solutions that form particle horizons from those that do not.

 \textit{Logarithmic volume density.} One typical feature of a big bang singularity is that the volume of the leaves of the foliation converges to zero.
 For this reason, it is natural to introduce the \textit{volume density} $\varphi$, defined by